Pharyngomaxillary Space AbscessSymptoms, Doctors, Treatments, Advances & More

 Pharyngomaxillary space abscess is swelling (inflammation) and irritation or pus in the area between the throat and upper jawbone.

-Tejs Klug-Ehlers practices in Arhus, Denmark.
+Tejs Klug-Ehlers practices practicing medicine in Arhus, Denmark.
 Klug-Ehlers is rated as an Elite expert by MediFind in the treatment of Pharyngomaxillary Space Abscess.
-Their top areas of expertise are Pharyngomaxillary Space Abscess, Tonsillitis, Lemierre Syndrome, Streptococcal Group A Infection, and Laryngectomy.
+They are also highly rated in 7 other conditions, according to our data.
+Their clinical expertise encompasses Pharyngomaxillary Space Abscess, Tonsillitis, Lemierre Syndrome, Streptococcal Group A Infection, and Laryngectomy.

-S Bulynko practices in Moscow, Russian Federation.
+S Bulynko practices practicing medicine in Moscow, Russian Federation.
 Bulynko is rated as an Elite expert by MediFind in the treatment of Pharyngomaxillary Space Abscess.
-Their top areas of expertise are Pharyngomaxillary Space Abscess, Retropharyngeal Abscess, Multisystem Inflammatory Syndrome in Children (MIS-C), and Tonsillitis.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Pharyngomaxillary Space Abscess, Retropharyngeal Abscess, Multisystem Inflammatory Syndrome in Children (MIS-C), and Tonsillitis.

 Summary: This observational study aims to learn more about complicated infections treated by otorhinolaryngologists.
 The main questions to answer are: * What is the management of complicated sinonasal infections in Ljubljana, Slovenia, * What is the management of complicated ear and temporal bone infections in Ljubljana, Slovenia, * What is the management of complicated neck soft tissue infections in Ljubl...